tzing/secrets.env/docs/configure/auth.rst

 Auth data could be provided by various source, including:

-Config file
+config file
    Place the config value under ``auth`` section, use the key provided in the table.

-Environment variable
+environment variable
    In most cases, environment variable could be used to overwrite the values from config file.

-Keyring
+keyring
    We're using `keyring`_ package to read the values from system keyring (e.g. macOS `Keychain`_).
 For saving a value into keyring, use its `command line utility`_ with the system name ``secrets.env``:

    .. code-block:: bash